Faculty Promotion & Tenure Tracks

 Faculty who follow clinical and research tracks are responsible for a variety of related activities.

-Faculty members on the clinical track fulfill a variety of teaching, clinical, and service responsibilities that address the needs of NYU School of Medicine’s departments and divisions.
+Faculty members on the clinical track fulfill a variety of teaching, clinical, and service responsibilities that address the needs of NYU Grossman School of Medicine’s departments and divisions.
 They become clinical assistant professors, clinical associate professors, or clinical professors in their disciplines.
-These faculty members are expected to demonstrate excellence in patient care and teaching and, when appropriate, contribute to the service activities of NYU School of Medicine.
+These faculty members are expected to demonstrate excellence in patient care and teaching and, when appropriate, contribute to the service activities of NYU Grossman School of Medicine.

 Appointments on the research track are reserved for faculty who are assigned to time-limited, full-time research programs or part-time research activities with limited expectations in terms of teaching or service.
 Faculty on this track depend on grants to fund their research, and they become research assistant professors, research associate professors, or research professors in their disciplines.
-They may contribute to the educational and service activities of NYU School of Medicine.
+They may contribute to the educational and service activities of NYU Grossman School of Medicine.

 Librarian Nontenure Track

 Faculty on the librarian nontenure track become assistant curators, associate curators, or curators.
 Faculty on this track emphasize contributions to practice rather than research, national professional engagement, and scholarship.
 They are expected to publish less frequently and on topics and in forums that are more practice-based instead of developing original research.